Tools for your IP-strategy to elevate your business

 More people - less control

-Sharing your insights, business models, processes, and strategies with more people increases the risk of losing your competitive edge, leading to breaches of confidentiality, legal issues, and damage to your reputation.
+Sharing your insights, business models, processes, and strategies with a broader audience increases the risk of losing your competitive edge, potentially leading to breaches of confidentiality, legal issues, and damage to your reputation.

 Training in confidentiality and trade secrets, like unique processes and customer lists, is essential.